brownhash/brownhash/README.md

 - [Terragrunt](https://github.com/gruntwork-io/terragrunt)
 - [Airflow](https://github.com/apache/airflow)

-All the above projects are based on my interest in Golang & Python and the kind of work I do.
+All the above projects display my interest in Golang & Python and the kind of work I do.
-These help me with my work and allow to understand the latest developments & standards going on.
+These help me to understand the latest developments & standards going on.

 <!--
 **sharma1612harshit/sharma1612harshit** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.